symfony/symfony-docs/components/dependency_injection/tags.rst

 How to make your Services use Tags
 ==================================

-You can ask a container builder for any services that were tagged when registered with it.
-This is useful in compiler passes where you can find services which were registered in config files you do not have control over and make use of them.
-This is useful if your service handles a collection of some kind, or implements a "chain", in which several alternative strategies are tried until one of them is successful.
-You can then allow services to be registered with a tag and add these services to your collection or chain.
+Tags are a generic string (along with some options) that can be applied to any service.
+By themselves, tags don't actually the functionality of your services in any way.
+But if you choose to, you can ask a container builder for a list of all services that were tagged with some specific tag.
+This is useful in compiler passes where you can find these services and use or modify them in some specific way.

-For example, if you are using Swift Mailer and want to implement a of a "transport chain", which is a collection of classes implementing ``\Swift_Transport``.
-Using the chain, Swift Mailer can try several ways of transport, until one succeeds.
+For example, if you are using Swift Mailer you might imagine that you want to implement a "transport chain", which is a collection of classes implementing ``\Swift_Transport``.
+Using the chain, you'll want Swift Mailer to try several ways of transporting the message until one succeeds.

 To begin with, define the ``TransportChain`` class::